caarlos0/dotfiles.zsh/docs/PHILOSOPHY.md

 # PHILOSOPHY

-> Philosophycal stuff about this dotfiles structure, decisions, etc..
+> Philosophical stuff about this dotfiles structure, decisions, etc..

 ## Why?